Spicy-Acorn/fusionjson/README.rst

 - jsonfromfile.fuse: Fuse to read a JSON string from a file.
 - jsonget.fuse: Fuse to get the value of a key in a JSON table.
 - jsonset.fuse: Fuse to set a key value pair in a JSON table.
+- jsontofile.fuse: Fuse to write a JSON string into a file.

 **Modules/Lua**